 [7.10.1] The rules of engagement were amended in December 2009, which in turn led to a change in the interpretation and application of the rules.
 Before the amendment, predetermined and offensive use of force would have been permitted only against members of specified insurgent groups.
 Following the amendment, the rules permitted the use of such force against any person or group who was directly participating in hostilities.

-21. Hit & Run alleges that, from the outset, NZDF avoided publicity about the role of NZDF personnel in Operation Burnham, beginning with the fact that the ISAF media release immediately after the operation did not refer to their involvement.70 It also alleges that NZDF was aware that civilians had been killed and injured on the operation as a result of intelligence reporting from shortly after it occurred.71 The book alleges that an active “cover-up” started with NZDF’s media release of 20 April 2011, when it stated that nine insurgents were killed on the operation72 and that the ISAF Incident Assessment Team’s investigation had concluded that the allegations of civilian casualties were unfounded.73 The active “cover-up” allegedly went on from there.
+- Hit & Run alleges that, from the outset, NZDF avoided publicity about the role of NZDF personnel in Operation Burnham, beginning with the fact that the ISAF media release immediately after the operation did not refer to their involvement.
+It also alleges that NZDF was aware that civilians had been killed and injured on the operation as a result of intelligence reporting from shortly after it occurred.
+The book alleges that an active “cover-up” started with NZDF’s media release of 20 April 2011, when it stated that nine insurgents were killed on the operation and that the ISAF Incident Assessment Team’s investigation had concluded that the allegations of civilian casualties were unfounded.
+The active “cover-up” allegedly went on from there.

 Findings on the Inquiry’s Terms of Reference: The alleged “cover-up”